 The Company has an employee benefit plan for its United States-based employees under Section 401(k) of the Internal Revenue Code.
 The Plan allows all eligible employees to make contributions up to a specified percentage of their compensation.
 Under the Plan, the Company may, but is not obligated to, match a portion of the employee contribution up to a defined maximum.
-The Company made no matching contribution during the six months ended June 30, 2014 and 2013.
+The Company made no matching contribution for the three months ended March 31, 2014 and the years ended December 31, 2013.